encode/starlette/docs/passwords.md

 Among these classes is a special class `PasswordChecker`.
 It is intended to be a common interface to a multiple underlying hashers.

-`PasswordChecker#check` will iterate over all given hashes asking each to verify the given password.
-If none of them succeed then returns `False`.
+`PasswordChecker#check` will iterate over all given hashers asking each to verify the given password.
+If none of them succeeds then it returns `False`.

 Note, that `PasswordChecker#make` will use only the first item from the `hashers` list to encode a plain password.